Wynncraft-Overhaul/installer/DOCS.md

 - `tab_title`: The name of the tab.
 - `tab_color`: The background color of the boxes containing the modpack versions.
 In `#rrbbgg` format.
 - `tab_background`: The url of the background image for the tab.
+- `settings_background`: The url of the background image for the settings menu.
 - `tab_primary_font`: Url to the primary font for the tab.
 - `tab_secondary_font`: Url to the secondary font for the tab (subtitle, install/modify/update, uninstall and save buttons).
 - `popup_title`: Adds a title to the pre install popup.